Ask Dan Ward

 One of the key strengths of the property is its scenic beauty with an abundance of topographic relief.
 At the property's low point the elevation is approximately720 feet above sea level.
 Throughout the ranch, the hills rise dramatically and create 340+/- feet of elevation change to a peak elevation of 1,060 feet above sea level.

 In the valleys of Pine Ridge, abundant water flows as Ray Hollow, Peacock Hollow,Potapo Creek, and Chickasaw Creek run through the property.
 Since the ranch lies in an area where nearly 43 inches of rain falls annually, water running across the ranch is a given.
 As such, the rainfall supports 18 ponds built to provide livestock water.
-In the fall of 2015 the owner even stocked one of the ponds with trout for the enjoyment of family & friends visiting the ranch.
+On numerous occasions the Seller has stocked one of the ponds with trout for the enjoyment of family & friends visiting the ranch.

 The tapestry of the timber, water, prairies, and food plots blend seamlessly to support healthy populations of whitetail deer, black bear, bobwhite quail, eastern wild turkeys, rabbits, wild pigs and mourning doves.
 Wildlife enthusiasts will appreciate the 14 developed food plots throughout the ranch and the fact that nine of the food plots are fenced to exclude livestock.
-Management of the deer herd has been paramount through participation in the DMAP program (over 10 years) with the Oklahoma Department of Wildlife.
+Management of the deer herd has been paramount through participation in the DMAP program (over 15 years) with the Oklahoma Department of Wildlife.
 There have also been specific clearing on the ranch to improve quail habitat which has proven to be especially beneficial and rewarding.
 Bobwhite's were once more common to this area before the land was transformed by the timber that now dominates the landscape.
 As habitat is provided the quail have continued to repopulate.
-While hunting is not currently allowed in Atoka for black bear they do exist in the area and have been seen on trail cameras numerous times in the past.

 Livestock raisers will like the fact that the mountains and valleys are grazable due to good perimeter fencing and a set of generously sized, all steel working pens that lie at the ranch's main entrance.
 Currently, the property is leased for cattle but the lease can be terminated for a new owner.